Check out the NWN:EE Multiplayer Resource page for links to a wide variety of community products and places to go.

 The NWC Forums are open for business, including:

 - Persistent World Announcements, for PW-related information and activities.

-- The Dungeon Master's Forum, which hosts discussions on the art of DMing and shares DM-Friendly Initiative resources.
+- The Dungeon Master's Forum, which hosts topics on DMing resources and the DM-Friendly Initiative (DMFI) sub-forum.

 - Campaign forums for gaming groups - request your own!.

 Registered members should update the home time zone in your account settings, if necessary.
 Then the calendar will automatically display all scheduled events at the correct local time.
 Otherwise, times will display at the site's default time zone (GMT -5).

 Members can create characters on the site and provide stats and descriptions for them.
 These character profiles can be used when signing up for open games, or be used for background information for participation in other types of games.
 Your member profile has a Characters tab that lists all of the ones you have created on the site.
 Characters can either have a DM (Dungeon Master) or Player role assigned to them.
 Here are examples of both DM and Player characters.

 DM certification and ranking has been implemented as a feature, in order to recognize the time invested in DMing a game and to encourage new DMs to take the plunge.

 Both the full site Member and Character rosters are separately visible and searchable.